dotnet/csharpstandard/standard/variables.md

 #### 9.7.2.7 Constructor invocations

-A `new` expression that invokes a constructor obeys the same rules as a method invocation ([§9.7.2.5](variables.md#9725-function-invocation)) that is considered to return the type being constructed.
+A `new` expression that invokes a constructor obeys the same rules as a method invocation ([§9.7.2.5](variables.md#9725-method-and-property-invocation)) that is considered to return the type being constructed.

 #### 9.7.2.8 Limitations on reference variables

 - Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type shall be captured by lambda expression or local function.
 - Neither a `ref` parameter nor a parameter of a `ref struct` type shall be an argument for an iterator method or an `async` method.
 - Neither a `ref` local, nor a local of a `ref struct` type shall be in context at the point of a `yield return` statement or an `await` expression.
-- For a ref reassignment `ref e1 = ref e2`, the ref-safe-context of `e2` must be at least as wide a context as the *ref-safe-context* of `e1`.
+- For a ref reassignment `e1 = ref e2`, the ref-safe-context of `e2` must be at least as wide a context as the *ref-safe-context* of `e1`.
 - For a ref return statement `return ref e1`, the ref-safe-context of `e1` must be the caller-context.